SurrealNumber/CoreTitleInheritance/readme.txt

-possibly add check for unlanded character taking primary title (or possibly also not primary title) and stealing core due to it being de-jure capital of what they took. work on prestige penalty from core provinces. probably want to auto-core up from title. look into preventing fame gain on refunds.
+possibly add check for unlanded character taking primary title (or possibly also not primary title) and stealing core due to it being de-jure capital of what they took. work on prestige penalty from core provinces. probably want to auto-core up from title. look into preventing fame gain on refunds. <- add_prestige_no_experience

 Removing core_count variable and core_title_list variable.
 Wish I could use a scripted list, but will have to make do with filtering held titles.
 When I release mod I will raise the question on the forums.